 Built in 1873 as a place of leisure for the public, north London’s Alexandra Palace sits on a hill looking south over the city.
 For more than 25 years, its bright and airy Great Hall has served as the setting for a large and impressive flea market gathering up to 300 vendors, the Antiques & Collectors Fair.

-Art-deco design is quite popular at the fair, as well as chromeware, glass, clocks, lamps, figurines, tea services, prints and posters.
+Art-deco design is quite popular at the fair, as well as chrome ware, glass, clocks, lamps, figurines, tea services, prints, and posters.
 A number of vendors exhibiting at the Alexandra Palace Antiques & Collectors Fair specialize in vintage clothing and accessories – handbags, fur coats, compacts – and some carry 1960s and 1970s kitchenware, catering to an appetite for that period among a younger clientele.

-We strive to keep our listings accurate, but it can happen that things change without our knowledge (rather rarely).
+We strive to keep our listings accurate.
+But it can happen that things change without our knowledge.
 You can help us keep this review up to date by reporting any information you think is inaccurate.